vinaydhegde/vinaydhegde.github.io/_posts/2021-05-14-LinuxFundamentals.md

 ### Understanding network device naming

 ### Managing hostnames
+`/etc/resolv.conf` will contain dns server details

+`dhclient` to reach dhcp server and re-obtain the ip

+`biosdevname` reveals info about network device location

+`hostname -I` shows the IP addresses assigned currently to the current host `/etc/hostname` will have host name

+`hostnamectl status` about the host (similar to uname -a) `hostnamectl set-hostname` set hostname

+if no DNS is configured, you can use local alternative, /etc/hosts here you can have ip & host mapping

+`/etc/nsswitch.conf` will define search order (for ex: local dns 1st & then the dns. local passwd first & then the database)

+`ping -f -s <no-of-bytes> <ip>`

 ### Managing hostname resolutions

 ### Using common network tools
+`netstat -tulpen` everything listnening on the current host `ss` (socket stat) is the new alternate to netstat for ex: `ss -tuna`

+`nmap` (not installed by default. yum install nmap) network scanning utility. will show what ports are available no matter in which machine.
+It’s a dangerous tool to use if you are not the expert.

+`dig` to check/troubleshooting dns

+`ip a`
+`ip a a dev tho 1.2.3.4/8`
+`ip route show`
+`uname`

+`ss -tuna` will show the port details. but doesn’t show which service is using that.
+(it will also show established connection. like any ssh connection established by someone) `cat /etc/services` will show service & it’s port details for ex: `gerp 22 /etc/services` will show service name for the port 22

 ## Managing Time